jrehor/kcc/README.md

 ∞               /and this happens to be correct
 ```

 Unfortunately, we are not equipped yet to discuss what this is, but no worries, the answers are very simple and only few pages away.
+And excercise isn't even all that fruitless, if you think about it.

 ### remarks on style